-My physical inspection of the roof void area was restricted due to insulation material and stored items.
-As a result the roof void area was only viewed from areas where safe access was permitted via crawl boards, but was generally restricted to the area around the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material, a very large quantity of stored items and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.
+It is therefore possible that defects exist in inaccessible and concealed areas.